MAD Symposium

-The MAD Symposium is an annual symposium held in Copenhagen, Denmark featuring presentations from chefs, farmers, academics, thinkers, and artists.
-The event is hosted by the MAD Food Organization, founded in 2011 by Danish chef René Redzepi, the founder of the Copenhagen-based restaurant, Noma.
-The two-day symposium takes place inside a circus tent along the waterfront of Refshaleøen.
-The audience for MAD consists predominantly of chefs, aspiring cooks, farmers, journalists, and other food service professionals.
+The MAD Symposium was an annual symposium held in Copenhagen, Denmark featuring presentations from chefs, farmers, academics, thinkers, and artists.
+The event was hosted by the MAD Food Organization, founded in 2011 by Danish chef René Redzepi, the founder of the Copenhagen-based restaurant, Noma.
+The two-day symposium took place inside a circus tent along the waterfront of Refshaleøen.
+The audience for MAD consisted predominantly of chefs, aspiring cooks, farmers, journalists, and other food service professionals.

 Philosophy

-MAD's purpose is to educate and raise awareness among modern chefs and food professionals, to better prepare them for the challenges and responsibilities that go beyond merely providing sustenance for a single meal.
-The symposium aims to feature speakers from diverse disciplines, offering different perspectives on food and culture while providing those in the kitchens with new knowledge and greater imagination.
+MAD's purpose was to educate and raise awareness among modern chefs and food professionals, to better prepare them for the challenges and responsibilities that went beyond merely providing sustenance for a single meal.
+The symposium aimed to feature speakers from diverse disciplines, offering different perspectives on food and culture while providing those in the kitchens with new knowledge and greater imagination.

 Organization structure

-MAD is a not-for-profit grassroots operation composed of a full-time team and collaborators spread throughout Europe, Australia, and the United States.
+MAD was a not-for-profit grassroots operation composed of a full-time team and collaborators spread throughout Europe, Australia, and the United States.